Admission criteria > Steps for admission > Entrance testing and test dates

 Selection deadlines for the Associate in Science in Nursing Program

 Tuesday, July 10, 2018 Application must be received in the Nursing Program Office by 5 p.m.
-(Columbia Campus ONLY)
+(Columbia Campus ONLY) The Nursing Office is located in Brouder Science Center (west of Range Line Street) in Room 243.

 - For non-LPN students who plan to start the nursing sequence courses in October and